COVID-19 information for physicians

 If you have questions or need any support, please email us at email@example.com

-We are sending out COVID-19 updates to all members as new information becomes available.
-View these updates here.
+We are sending out COVID-19 updates to all members via Newsflash as needed.
+View the Newsflash (you need to be logged in).

 Click the links for more COVID-related information (selected from our COVID-19 updates):

 - January 12th, COVID Primary Care Update

 Island Health regularly posts their COVID Primary Care updates in the News section of their Medical Staff web page.

 Island Health MHO Newsletters:

 - Please read the MHO Newsletter - COVID-19 Update #20